 3. Fraxel laser treatment

 Fraxel is a painless, non-ablative treatment where energy is sent through skin without ablating the superficial layers of the skin.
 It is performed in terms of series where improvement is notable after 2-3 Fraxel sessions.
 The treatment is not only for acne scars but will make dark spots and marks disappear.
 According to Dermatologist Zeichner, once you have scars unfortunately they are permanent.
-However, the laser technology can help significantly improve its appearance and in some scenarios become invisible.

 4. Chemical peel